 Classify the resulting gain or loss as either short or long-term

-For securities purchased before 2011, it's optional for firms to include the cost basis on Form 1099-B. If it’s not included, you're responsible for figuring your cost or other basis.
+For securities bought before 2011, firms can choose if they want to include the cost basis on Form 1099-B. If you don’t include it, you're responsible for figuring your cost or other basis.

 Box 1a: Ordinary dividends -- Enter this amount on Form 1040 or on Schedule B (if required).
 It’s taxable at ordinary income rates.